Gay Travel: Our Honest Experience Traveling Morocco as a Gay Couple

 The biggest question we had before going was: Where should we stay?
 As you can imagine, finding ‘gay-friendly’ hotels wasn’t necessarily the easiest thing.
 Many gay travelers recommend booking international hotel chains because they operate under global policies that promote inclusivity, like Hilton or Four Seasons.
 But let’s talk…

 Marrakech has two sides, which we didn’t know of when we did our research. and they are night and day.
 Not kidding.
-The French Quarter is modern with new-age buildings, restaurants and a lot of money.
-You'll see some of the most expensive cars.
-The Medina couldn’t be more opposite, it’s filled with traditional Moroccan architecture, narrow alleys with practically no cars, a lot of motor bikes and even more souks.
-According to our cab driver, the French Quarter is upscale where locals prefer speaking French instead of Arabic because it’s a sign of class.
+Gueliz (aka New City or French Quarter) is modern with new-age buildings, restaurants and a lot of money lol.
+You'll see some of the most expensive cars, which was utterly fascinating considering how just a few minutes away is the Medina.
+The Medina couldn’t be more opposite, it’s filled with traditional Moroccan architecture, narrow alleys with practically no cars, a lot of motor bikes and endless souks.
+According to our cab driver, the Gueliz is upscale where locals prefer speaking French instead of Arabic because it’s a sign of class.
 We wanted to experience the Medina, so we decided to go for a riad (a traditional Moroccan guesthouse).
-Although not as upscale as the French Quarter, it offers a truer Moroccan experience.
-If you are nervous, even after your research, stay in the French Quarter and venture into the Medina when you want.
-We' were glad our first experience was in the Medina because it's truly one of a kind.
-It's chaos at its finest.
+Although not as upscale as Gueliz, it offers a truer Moroccan experience.

 Now, we always want to be safe than sorry, so we booked two separate beds ahead of time.
-We recommend the same if you’re feeling nervous, but trust us, while it’s no guarantee, you will be fine visiting Marrakech and other parts of Morocco!
+We recommend the same if you’re feeling nervous, but trust us, while it’s no guarantee, you will be fine visiting Marrakech!

 ✅ Cheeky Tip: If you’re booking a riad, read reviews carefully and look for ones that mention "friendly staff" or past LGBTQ+ guests.